 Few artists enjoy writing them.
 Some, if pressed, might admit they don’t look forward to reading them.
-But chances are that you, as an artist, will at some point encounter an opportunity – a grant you’d like to apply for, a juried exhibition, etc. – that is going to require you to submit an artist statement.
+But chances are that you’ll someday encounter an opportunity – a grant you’d like to apply for, a juried exhibition, etc. – that is going to require you to submit an artist statement.
 That means, of course, that you’ll have to have write one.

 Why do gate-keepers ask for artist statements (especially given the first two sentences of this article)?
 Well, the answer is two-fold, and the reasons can guide your future writing/revision.

-The first is that granting organizations, schools, galleries, or other gate-keepers are offering to make an investment in the promise of your work.
+The first is that funding organizations, schools, galleries, or other gate-keepers are offering to make an investment in the promise of your work.
 Since there are doubtless many artists vying for that same investment, gate-keepers want a sign – they want proof – that you’ll have the professional capacity to make the most of it.
 Fair or not, a competently written artist statement with correct spelling and punctuation makes for a decent signifier that you’ll be able to deliver on your promise.
 If the statement can also genuinely enhance the experience of your work, even better.

 Which brings me to the second point: an artist statement can, in an ideal scenario, deepen the audience’s experience of your work without reducing or over-explaining it.
 It can, as artist Pat Shannon puts it, “allow people a way to get closer to the work while still having their own experience.”

 First Do No Harm